Skip to content

 Ettrick Pen — common questions

-Ettrick Pen is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 567m of ascent and takes most walkers 3-6 hours.
-Terrain: Way-marked path on cropped grass throughout.
+Ettrick Pen carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 567m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Way-marked path on cropped grass throughout.

 Where do I park for Ettrick Pen?